Alterdesk/hubot-questionnaire-framework/README.md

 Help text to send when default hubot help command is overridden
 * HUBOT_QUESTIONNAIRE_CATCH_HELP_TEXT *(String)*

-Remove a questionnaire listener when a user leave is detected
+Remove a questionnaire listener and pending request when a user leave is detected
 * HUBOT_QUESTIONNAIRE_REMOVE_ON_LEAVE *(Boolean)*

 #### Set an environment variable